 Applications in Economic Policy:

 All five modules represent a coherent package of closely intertwined courses, building gradually from first theoretical principles and tools of empirical economic analysis towards developing identification of market failure and insight when policy interventions may provide solutions.
 We take a structured approach to solve practical problems using economic core concepts and skills.
-Upon completion students will have a proven ability to apply sound economic reasoning to a range of issues on a micro- and macroeconomic level, for example related to health, environment, finance, labor, transport, and development.
+Upon completion you will have a proven ability to apply sound economic reasoning to a range of issues on a micro- and macroeconomic level, for example related to health, environment, finance, labor, transport, and development.

 For more information about each course, please visit the study guide.